-If we say no to your Level 1 Appeal, your case will automatically be sent on to the next level of the appeals process.
-During the Level 2 Appeal, an Independent Review Organization reviews the decision we made when we said no to your "fast appeal."
+During the Level 2 Appeal, the Independent Review Organization reviews the decision we made when we said no to your "fast appeal."
 This organization decides whether the decision we made should be changed.

 The formal name for the "Independent Review Organization" is the "Independent Review Entity."
 It is sometimes called the "IRE."